qadenz/qadenz.github.io/pages/docs.md

 09:55:02.583 | INFO | DashboardPage | Verifying Condition - Visibility of element [Company Logo Image] is TRUE.
 09:55:02.998 | INFO | DashboardPage | Result - PASS
 ```

+## Browser Commands

+The [`Browser`](https://github.com/qadenz/qadenz/blob/master/src/main/java/io/qadenz/automation/commands/Browser.java) class manages the browser under test.
+This includes activities within the browser, but outside the rendered DOM of the application.
+Actions such as navigation, alert handling, cookie management, and switching between browser windows, are all handled by the `Browser`.
+The methods on the `Browser` class are static, and are able to be called from anywhere within the scope of the test, be it from the UI Modeling layer, or directly from the test itself.